TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-signin-configurepolicysettings-casesub.md

 # Configuring new or existing policy settings for Azure Active Directory Services

-### Resolve problems with the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom)
+Resolve issues with the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom)

-You can quickly find out what happened or diagnose problems related to user sign-in by using the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom):
+You can quickly diagnose issues related to user sign-in by using the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom):

 1. Launch the Sign-in Diagnostic.
-2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request Id, or correlation Id.
+2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request ID, or correlation ID.
 3. Review the diagnostic results showing the details of what happened and what actions you can take to make changes, if any changes are needed.

 ## **Recommended Steps**